Global X - Defense Tech ETF (SHLD) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-Global X - Defense Tech ETF (SHLD) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $4.41B, listed on AMEX, carrying a beta of 0.24 to the broader market.
-The Global X Defense Tech ETF (SHLD) seeks to provide investment results that correspond generally to the price and yield performance, before fees and expenses, of the Global X Defense Tech Index.
+Global X - Defense Tech ETF (SHLD) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $4.03B, listed on AMEX, carrying a beta of 0.20 to the broader market.
+The Global X Defense Tech ETF, identified by its ticker SHLD, aims to replicate the overall financial performance of the Global X Defense Tech Index.
 Led by None, public since 2024-06-17.

 Spot Price